AryanShah30/receipt-automation-using-aws/README.md

 This project is licensed under the [MIT License](LICENSE).

+---

 ## Contact

-For inquiries or suggestions, please reach out through [GitHub Repository](https://github.com/AryanShah30/receipt-automation-using-aws).
+For questions or feedback, feel free to connect via [GitHub Issues](https://github.com/AryanShah30/receipt-automation-using-aws/issues).